 6. Use for non-grocery purchases: I’ve spent this entire post talking about groceries, but Ibotta has really expanded over the years into other areas.
-You can also earn cash back on things you buy at pharmacies, restaurants, liquor stores, gas stations and other major retailers — including some online merchants.
+You can also earn cash back on things you buy at pharmacies, restaurants, liquor stores, gas stations and other major retailers — including some online merchants like Amazon.

-7. Build a team: On top of a $10 welcome bonus for new members, people love Ibotta because of its referral program.
-Every time a friend joins Ibotta and earns their welcome bonus, you get $5.
+7. Build a team: On top of a welcome bonus for new members, people love Ibotta because of its referral program.
+Every time a friend joins Ibotta and earns their welcome bonus, you get a reward.
 Many people share their referral code on Facebook and Twitter to build a larger team.
-The more people that you get to join Ibotta, the easier it is to earn some of those bonus offers I told you about earlier.
+The more people who you get to join Ibotta, the easier it is to earn teamwork bonuses.

 8. Redeem only for cash: Once you earn at least $20, it’s time to cash out!
 There are plenty of options to choose from, like gift cards from major restaurants and retailers.
 However, given the turmoil in the retail industry, Clark isn’t so hot about gift cards right now.
 That’s why I always choose the cash option, which requires either a PayPal or Venmo account.